pflooky/data-caterer/README.md

   - Documentation for the datasets
   - Via API could be problem as sensitive data could be shared
   - Via self-hosted requires large image (10+ Gb)
+- Allow for delete from Queue or API
+  - Ability to define a queue or endpoint that can delete the corresponding records

 ## Challenges